-The Trump administration happily obliged, moving forward with its efforts to weaken these rules even as flooding from storms like Hurricane Florence flushed coal ash waste into North Carolina rivers.
+The current administration happily obliged, moving forward with its efforts to weaken these rules even as flooding from storms like Hurricane Florence flushed coal ash waste into North Carolina rivers.

-This proposal marks the Trump EPA's fifth attempted rollback of coal ash protections.
 According to the 2015 rule, utilities had to cease dumping coal ash in leaking, unlined ponds and ponds in dangerous locations by April 2019 and initiate closure.
 EPA extended that deadline in a final rule published in July 2018.
-After Earthjustice and partners sued the agency.
-EPA agreed the July 2018 rule was indefensible.
-But EPA's revamped proposal is worse.
+After Earthjustice and partners sued the agency, the EPA agreed the July 2018 rule was indefensible.
+But EPA's revamped rule is worse.